HDrizzle/stack_machine/version_2/hardware_docs/stack.md

 # The Stack Memory

+TODO: For this and GPRAM: Prevent overlapping sequences when source & destination

 2^15 levels, different RAM then the PC and GPRAM.

 At "rest" the post-adder latch (connected to memory address) is pointing to the element at the ToS.
 This means a pop can be OE'd to the bus immediately but a push has to wait for the pointer to be incremented.